alexziskind1/NativeScript-Cosmos-Databank/README.md

 APIs.

-The application is loading multiple images from online sources and is using nativescript-fresco plugin to manage memory recourses when working with many large images.
+The application is loading multiple images from online sources and is using nativescript-fresco plugin to manage memory recourses when working with lists of large images.

 List of used plugins: